 Crackdown comes before planned protest march by anti-government activists.

-The demonstrators are scheduled to arrive in Islamabad, the federal capital, on Monday, where they hope they will join thousands of other anti-government protesters for a rally outside the parliament.
+The Lahore and Karachi demonstrators are due to arrive in Islamabad, the federal capital, on Monday, where they hope to be joined by thousands of other protesters outside parliament.

-“It is a test for the new government, as to whether it will be in a position to give people their democratic rights,” Kamal Hyder, Al Jazeera’s correspondent in Islamabad, said.
+Kamal Hyder, Al Jazeera’s correspondent in Islamabad, said: “It is a test for the new government, as to whether it will be in a position to give people their democratic rights.

 “Across the country there has been a heavy clampdown by the security agencies in spite of the fact that the prime minister said that there would be no problem with the march as long as it is peaceful.”

-Police across the country on Wednesday rounded up about 300 people, including members of the Pakistan Muslim League-Nawaz (PML-N), Pakistan’s main opposition party.
+A day earlier, police had rounded up about 300 people, including members of the Pakistan Muslim League-Nawaz (PML-N), Pakistan’s main opposition party, in an attempt to stall the rally.

-Nawaz Sharif, the leader of the PML-N and a former prime minister, had called on Wednesday for people to “change the destiny of Pakistan” by attending the march.
+Nawaz Sharif, the leader of the PML-N and a former prime minister, had called for people to “change the destiny of Pakistan” by attending.

-In February, Pakistan’s supreme court disqualified Sharif from contesting elections, triggering a power struggle between him and Zardari, two politicians who had briefly allied in the campaign to force Musharraf from the presidency.
+In February, Pakistan’s supreme court disqualified Sharif from contesting elections, triggering a power struggle between him and Zardari, two politicians who had briefly come together in the campaign to force Musharraf out.

 The ruling forced Sharif’s party out of power in Punjab, placing the province under central government control.